dotnet/docs/docs/porting/libraries.md

    b.
 Would a refactor help here?

-4. Is it reasonable to write some code a .NET Framework API was doing yourself?
+4. Is it reasonable to write your own implementation of an unavailable .NET Framework API?

-   a.
-You could consider copying, modifying, and using code from the [.NET Framework Reference Source](https://github.com/Microsoft/referencesource).
+   You could consider instead copying, modifying, and using code from the [.NET Framework Reference Source](https://github.com/Microsoft/referencesource).
 It's licensed under the [MIT License](https://github.com/Microsoft/referencesource/blob/master/LICENSE.txt) so you have significant freedom in doing this.
 Just make sure to properly attribute Microsoft in your code!

 5. Repeat this process as needed for different projects.
 6. Once you have a plan, execute that plan.